-On 20 December 2019, the UK’s independent regulator for data protection and information rights law – Information Commissioner’s Office (ICO) has issued a €320,000 (£275,000) GDPR fine, to a Doorstep Dispensaree pharmacy based in London.
+On 20 December 2019, the UK’s independent regulator for data protection and information rights law – Information Commissioner’s Office (ICO), issued a €320,000 (£275,000) GDPR fine to a Doorstep Dispensaree pharmacy based in London.

 The ICO’s fine was based on the fact that the pharmacy had insufficient technical and organizational measures to ensure the security of a special category of data.

 To be more exact, the Doorstep Dispensaree, stored approximately 500,000 documents dated between June 2016 and June 2018, with patients’ names, addresses, dates of birth, and other medical records in unsecured and unprotected storage.